-The Icon grammar is listed in Appendix A. Many variant translators can be constructed without modifying this grammar, and minor modifications can be made to it without a detailed knowledge of its structure.
-Knowledge of a few aspects of this grammar are important, however, to understanding the translation process.
+The grammar for Icon is in the file h/grammar.h in the directory in which variant translators are installed.
+Many variant translators can be constructed without modifying this grammar, and minor modifications can be made to it without a detailed knowledge of its structure.
+Knowledge of a few aspects of this grammar are important, however, for understanding the translation process.